American Institute in Taiwan: New compound in Taipei

-A new $250 million compound for the American Institute in Taiwan was unveiled in June 2018, accompanied by a "low-key" U.S. delegation and several mid-level diplomats.
-According to the AIT the new complex represents "the United States' brick-and-mortar commitment to Taiwan."
+A new $250 million compound for the American Institute in Taipei was unveiled in June 2018, accompanied by a "low-key" U.S. delegation and several mid-level diplomats.
+According to the Institute the new complex represents "the United States' brick-and-mortar commitment to Taiwan."

-In 2019 director Christensen buried a time capsule at the new AIT complex in Neihu.
+In 2019 director Christensen buried a time capsule at the new Institute complex in Neihu.
 The time capsule is not to be unearthed for 50 years.

-Protests

-Several protests have been staged outside the institute.

-Protests were staged by Taiwanese outside the institute in response to then US President Bill Clinton's meeting with Jiang Zemin in 1998.

-Three Taiwanese firms protested American institute's failure to pay fees owed for contracting work on the office's new premises in 2013, then under construction.

-In May, 2024, protestors gathered outside institute to protest the United States' participation in the destruction of Gaza and killing of its citizens.
-Protestors said the United States was complicit in genocide.